Silverstone Interactive Museum launched

 - A series of bus-based and walking themed tours, to complement the permanent exhibition, stopping off at iconic points around the circuit.

-Petersham Group has worked with Sally Reynolds, SHE’s project director, since late 2015 and across 2016 to shape, develop and finesse the business plan and comprehensive underlying financial model that supported the project’s funding bids to the HLF and other funders.
+Petersham Group has worked with Sally Reynolds, Silverstone’s project director, since late 2015 and across 2016 to shape, develop and finesse the business plan and comprehensive underlying financial model that supported the project’s funding bids to the HLF and other funders.